Here is our proposal for spending 2 days in Venice itinerary. Venice, Italy, stands apart from just about every other city on earth.

 Perhaps no other city captures this remarkably better than Venice.
 Indeed, Venice was the venue of many such live performances.

 The Teatro La Fenice is the embodiment of this rich musical heritage.
-It does host numerous plays, live concerts, musical competitions, and poetry contests from time to time.
+It does host numerous plays, live concerts, artistic competitions, and poetry contests from time to time.
 It has a capacity of 1,000 seats and may hence accommodate many concert enthusiasts at a time.

-Worship at and Take Photos of the Santa Maria della Salute
+Worship at and Take Photos of the Santa Maria Della Salute

 It features a spectacular dome baroque rotunda.